reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 > BREAKING CHANGE: add terminal as mandatory field

-> the terminal field is mandatory and the client needs to send it or else API does not work
+> the terminal field is mandatory and the client needs to send it or else API does not work (desc of footer)

 > PAYM-130